Personal Demons (Desrochers novel): Overview

 Told from Frannie's and Luc's alternating points of view, Personal Demons begins when Luc Cain, a demon employed in Hell's Acquisitions Department, walks into Frannie Cavanaugh's high school (Haden High) on a mission to tag for a specific soul for Hell.
 He meets up with Frannie and uses his demonic charm to lure Frannie to him.

 However, things got unsettled for Luc when Gabriel arrives, prepared to do anything to keep him from getting what he came for.
 Frannie finds herself torn between the two boys, and it isn't long before they find themselves fighting for more than just her soul.

 As the story unfolds, a variety of demons show up to finish the job that Luc seems unable to bring himself to complete.
 Frannie won't bend to Luc, but Gabriel is unable to tag her soul for Heaven and protect her until she forgives herself for her perceived guilt in the death of her twin brother years earlier.

-In this classic struggle between good and evil, angel and demon race to tag Frannie's soul and determine the fate of Heaven and Earth.
+In this struggle between good and evil, angel and demon race to tag Frannie's soul and determine the fate of Heaven and Earth.